AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 4. **Clear the profile panel if the entries in FApro are cleared**: This is similar to the enhancement above, only difference is that the `ClearCommand` is used to delete all clients/persons in FApro.
 Thus, our plan to fix this issue is also similar, which is to clear the profile panel.
 5. **Remove upcoming date**: There is currently no way for the financial advisors to remove the upcoming dates even after the appointments have passed.
 We plan to implement a command to remove  the upcoming dates after the appointments have passed or when the clients cancel the appointment.
 6. **Enable tags (plans) to be more than one word**: Our tags currently can only accommodate a single word.
 However, financial plans may consist of multiple words to differentiate one from the other.
 Thus, we plan to relax on the restriction of the plan parameters and allow multiple words.
-7. **Add notes to the Profile Panel**: The profile panel currently only shows the default profile image, client details, and existing plans.
+7. **Add notes to the profile panel**: The profile panel currently only shows the default profile image, client details, and existing plans.
 It is not adding much value to the financial advisors.
 Thus, we intend to implement a command which can add notes for a specific client that can be seen only on the profile panel.
 This will come in handy for the financial advisors when they want to take down reminders for themselves when preparing for the appointment, take down important details of the client during the appointment itself or even take down things to do after the appointment.
+8. **Add profile photo to the profile panel**: The profile panel is currently showing the default profile image.
+This is not adding any value to the financial advisors.
+Thus, we intend to implement a command which can add photo for a specific client.